Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 - Swipe the NFC card
 - Wake up every day to unlock the screen for the first time

 This kind of event requires the intervention of external applications.
+For example, do secondary development yourself or use automation tools such as `Tasker` and `MacroDroid`.

+**The LifeUp 1.90.2 update will add a series of "events", but these events can to be received by automated tools or external applications. **

+Can be used to achieve:

+After using the item, trigger automated tools such as Tasker to switch the launcher wallpaper.

+After completing the task, trigger an automated tool such as Tasker to open an app.

+**In the 1.90.2 version, it is possible to realize the "LifeUp event" triggering "Tasker's operation". **

+Tasker has extremely high permissions, which can be used to change wallpapers, uninstall apps, increase volume, choose to open specified apps, and more.
+You can even write UI interaction logic without programming foundation.

 ---

 ## Recommendations

-**If you are not familiar with programming,** you can search and import special shop items directly in the [World] - [Market] - [Link] tag.
+**If you are not familiar with programming,** you can search and import special shop items directly in the [World] - [Market] - [Link]/[API]/[Automate] tag.
 You can also try to edit parameters to meet your need.

 **If you are familiar with computer knowledge,** you can try to read the following interface documentation and edit the desired effect yourself.
 And use it with automation software such as [*Tasker*](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm).
 Even if you don't edit Tasker's configuration, as long as you can successfully install Tasker, you can import automated configurations shared by others in Market or other communities.